wp-plugins/skedmaker-online-scheduling/readme.txt

 11. After the tables are built, your Skedmaker Administration page will load.
 12. Follow the prompts at the top of the Admin page to get started building your schedule.
 13. It is IMPORTANT that you follow the prompts to set your timezone and set e-mail address to receive appointment notifications.
-14. To display your Skedmaker schedule on your pages, simply use the short code [skedmaker] on each page you want it displayed.
+14. To display your Skedmaker schedule on your pages, simply use the short code [wp-skedmaker] on each page you want it displayed.
 NOTE: Skedmaker will only work when included on pages set to 'default' or 'permalinks'.
 15. Once installation is complete, you can delete the file: "_includes/sm-db-build.php".
 But you don't have to.
 16. If you have any issues or questions, PLEASE leave a support message and I will do my best to help you.